 - Best Party Hostel in Florence: PLUS Florence

 With all of the amenities it offers, PLUS Florence is like a hotel with a hostel price tag.
 Guests love starting their morning with the buffet breakfast which has both hot and cold options on offer.
-If you have any questions before you head out into Florence, there’s a travel desk where the staff will help you perfect your itinerary.
+If you have any questions before you head out into Florence, there’s a travel desk where the staff will help you book tours in and around Florence.
 When it’s time to eat, there’s a restaurant, café, and bar on-site.
 For those just looking to relax, PLUS Florence has an indoor and outdoor pool, a sauna, a Turkish bath, and a panoramic terrace.
 All rooms have ensuite bathrooms; private rooms can sleep up to three while dorms can sleep up to eight.
 Sitting near the Santa Maria Novella train station, you’ll be within walking distance to the city and all of the attractions on your Florence bucket list.
 For a luxury hostel experience in one of Italy’s greatest cities, go with PLUS Florence.

 Hostel Gallo d’Oro